 I now have three wonderful children, aged between 14 and 19 years old and (although they would say that their Dad and I are still hard work occasionally) we get on like a house with the heating turned up.

 No one else was doing it so I started teaching other people’s

 kids as well…

 Having enjoyed the best years of my life engaging with and watching my own children grow up I decided that I wanted to share (rather than grimace and tut) what I had learned with others.
 So in 2011 I started running programmes for children in local schools, at youth groups and one-to-one in peoples’ homes; primarily based around improving kids confidence and concentration.
 Over time this evolved into my SuperKids workshops, designed to provide children with powerful skills to succeed both in school and at home; and give them a great foundation for life.
 I continue to run these and various other workshops in primary and secondary schools around the area.

-From the success of SuperKids I have now created additional programmes to cover parenting and older children; all aimed at creating harmony, happiness and higher achievement from each member of your family.
+From the success of Brilliant Minds (formerly SuperKids) I have now created additional programmes to cover parenting and older children; all aimed at creating harmony, happiness and higher achievement from each member of your family.

 But what is most important to me is…